All Episodes

 They are doing it in National Football League.

-In my case, I mean you would never make it to the hall of fame if you're afraid of failure.
+In my case, I mean, you would never make it to the Hall of Fame if you're afraid of failure.

-You would never make it to any hall of fame if you're afraid of failure.
+You would never make it to any Hall of Fame if you're afraid of failure.

 I'm next, Harry Truman, Mark Twain.

-He's the guy spearheaded it.
+He's the guy who spearheaded it.

 He's the one who made it happen.